The-The-ITC-2023/Roommate-Finder-Application/README.md

 The account table has information related to the user, and the preference table shares a 1 to 1 relationship with account.
 The preference table holds information that stores the preferences of a user, and shares a 1 to 1 relationship with preferencevalues.
 The preferencevalues table simply holds numerical values of the preferences for later usage.
+The splitting of preferences into two tables allows for easy access of both the user's preferences and the weights of said preferences when calculating similarity.

 ## Required Features
 - 1: User is able to create an account on the website where they can create a roommate profile.
 This includes their name, email, bio, university, major, and questions/attributes to identify roommate compatibility.